 Most state and regional parks in Sonoma County offer activities for the entire family, but a few are standouts.
 Because of all its options, Spring Lake Regional Park is one of them.

 On the eastern edge of Santa Rosa — just off Highway 12, and adjoining Trione-Annadel State Park — 350-acre Spring Lake is surrounded by hills.
 It’s home to a lake, ponds, oak woodlands, grasslands, meadows, and — in spring and well into summer — wildflowers.

 Spring Lake includes the Environmental Discovery Center, which offers interactive displays and activities aimed at kids 6-12.
-Youngsters touch sea creatures in tidal-action pools, watch fish from the park’s lake swimming in an aquarium, view taxidermied mountain lions and coyotes, and learn about Mother Earth in the storytelling cavern.
+Youngsters can touch sea creatures in tidal-action pools, watch fish from the park’s lake swimming in an aquarium, view taxidermied mountain lions and coyotes, and learn about Mother Earth in the storytelling cavern.
 They have lots of fun — but they also walk away with knowledge of earth stewardship and earth science.